nocapro/scn-ts-core/docs/flow.todo.md

 formatting options;

-I want all item should has token cost
+I want all item should has token cost. even its zero

 currently no cost for;

 classes
 enums
+etc

 ===
 formatting options;